scala/docs.scala-lang/conduct.md

 backgrounds.
 Everyone can make a contribution to Scala.
 Disagreement is no excuse for poor behavior.
 Also, many users coming to Scala might have different background than others.
 Not knowing a particular domain is not just cause for rude behavior.
-On the flip side, if someone is suggesting concepts that go beyond your basic understanding, patiently asking for more information is the right way to go.
-In all interactions, treat each other with respect.
+If someone is suggesting concepts that go beyond your basic understanding, patiently asking for more information is the right way to go.
+Treat each other with respect in all interactions.

 A few examples for clarification.